alpacahq/alpaca-docs/content/broker/integration/crypto-trading-broker.md

 #### Positions API

 Positions were not impacted by the introduction of crypto pairs.
-Lets say you acquired a `BTC` position by submitting an order symbol `BTCUSD` or with new pair convention `BTC/USD`, the position will still be show as `BTCUSD`.
+Lets say you acquired a `BTC` position by submitting an order symbol `BTCUSD` or with new pair convention `BTC/USD`, the position will still be shown as `BTCUSD`.

 The reasoning behind this is that the position is a sole asset quoted typically in `USD`, whereas pairs are a combination of two assets (with a base and quote currency involve).